DNS Tunneling with Iodine | jmp esp

 Checking the config

-Once everything is in place, we can check our config using the iodine check page.
+Once everything is in place, we can check our config using the .

 If everything looks correct but it's still not working, check that our traffic isn't being caught by any firewalls etc on the server.